ntnhut/newindenmark/source/tests/index.rst

     You must answer correctly at least **36 out of the 45 questions**, including **at least 4 out of the 5 questions about Danish values**.

-The tests reproduced here are based on the official and publicly available material, which can be downloaded from 👉 `danskogproever.dk <https://danskogproever.dk/borger/indfoedsretsproeve-statsborgerskab/forberedelse-til-indfoedsretsproeven/#accordion-tidligere-indfodsretsprover>`__

-.. admonition:: Disclaimer
-   :class: caution

-   This HTML version has been created solely to make the tests easier to practice on mobile devices.

-   It is provided **for educational and non-commercial purposes only** to help you prepare for the Danish Citizenship Test (*Indfødsretsprøven*).

-   All rights to the original text, layout, and images remain with the **Udlændinge- og Integrationsministeriet**.

-   No commercial use, modification, or redistribution of the material is permitted.

-   This website is an independent educational project and is not affiliated with, endorsed by, or sponsored by the Danish government or any of its agencies.

 Since Winter 2021, the Danish Citizenship Test (Indfødsretsprøven) increased from 40 to 45 questions and began including five questions on Danish values (danske værdier), in addition to the existing sections on society, culture, history, and current topics.